 Choose “Small parcel delivery” and “Amazon-Partnered carrier.”
-Shipping through Amazon’s carriers comes with a steep discount, so unless you have a BETTER discount through your own UPS or other carrier account (such as your own corporate account or if you work for a carrier), you should stick to Amazon’s partners.
+Shipping through Amazon’s carriers comes with a steep discount, so unless you have a BETTER discount through your own UPS or other carrier accounts (such as your own corporate account or if you work for a carrier), you should stick to Amazon’s partners.

 9: Enter packing information

 Here you’ll enter the dimensions and weights of your packages.
-Again you’ll enter case pack number and units per case pack (unless you chose individually packed in the beginning).
+Again you’ll enter the case pack number and units per case pack (unless you chose individually packed in the beginning).

 Note that box dimensions cannot exceed 25” on any side.

 Stick to the default “Use web form” to enter this info.